The Best Strawberry Chia Pudding

 - Adding oats in place of some chia seeds can soften the texture for those who prefer less chia seed crunch.

-This recipe exemplifies how Italian culinary values - respect for ingredient integrity, seasonality, and technique - can harmonize even with non-traditional ingredients like chia seeds, creating a dish that is both nourishing and elegant.
+This simple yet elegant recipe showcases how Italian culinary values - respect for ingredient integrity and technique - can harmonize even with non-traditional ingredients like chia seeds, creating a dish that is both nourishing and delightful.

 How much of a capolavoro is this?